abdullah-radwan/CameraMFD/README.md

 # Camera MFD
-Camera MFD is an MFD that sets a custom camera on the focus vessel and allows you to set the camera coordinates and direction.

-Note: The axes vary from vessel to another, so the buttons may look reversed.
+Camera MFD sets cameras on Orbiter vessels which can be fully control.

 ## Installation
 Go to releases and download the latest release.
-Unzip the file directly into Orbiter installation.
+Unzip the file directly into the Orbiter folder.

 ## Build
 Download the source into a folder in Orbitersdk/samples, then retarget the solution to your Windows SDK and build normally.